vigetlabs/microcosm/docs/recipes/immutable-js.md

 ## Immutable in, Vanilla out

 We've found it can be much simpler to expose vanilla JavaScript data to our presentation layer.
-Unfortunately, this tends to mitigates much of the benefit of immutable data.
-It also can impose penalties serializing between the two formats.
+Unfortunately, this tends to mitigate much of the benefit of immutable data.
+It also can impose serious performance penalties serializing between the two formats.

 It is worth walking through the phases of state a Microcosm works through in order to better understand how Microcosm accommodates this use case: